-- Location: graduates who complete residencies in West Virginia are much more likely to remain in the state, which is consistent with national trends. - Specialty: primary care fields generally are most needed in rural West Virginia.
+- Location: graduates who complete residencies in West Virginia are much more likely to remain in the state, which is consistent with national trends. - > Specialty: primary care fields generally are most needed in rural West Virginia.

 Graduates of all three West Virginia medical schools typically enter primary care residency programs at a rate at or above the national average for these same programs.
 Among all three medical schools, 56 percent (205) of 2023 medical school graduates chose a primary care residency.
-Nationally for the 2023 single match program, there were a record number 18,312 categorical primary care positions available during the match, increasing 3.2 percentage points over the last year and an increase of 17 percentage points over the last five years. (source: National Resident Matching Program)
+Nationally for the 2023 single match program, there were a record number 18,312 categorical primary care positions available during the match, increasing 3.2 percentage points over the last five years. (source: National Resident Matching Program)